marvic2409/Proton/Working Docs/Core Values.md

-that never truly see the light of day due to a command-line, there are few and far options in between for those who want to create a GUI (in python at least) and you as a contributor are in a unique position to challenge the status-quo, help a million other programers and the only way to do that (considering the tried and tested competition) is put put out the very best work you can.
+that never truly see the light of day due to a command-line, there are few and far options in between for those who want to create a GUI (in python at least) and you as a contributor are in a unique position to challenge the status-quo, help a million other programmers and the only way to do that (considering the tried and tested competition) is put put out the very best work you can.
 If these standards are hard and you can only manage 50 line of excellence, that 50 lines will be more welcome than 1000 lines of non-excellence.